+Want to know the best exercises for hamstrings?
 Your hamstrings are easy to overlook when it comes to your leg training.
-With them being at the back of your legs, they aren’t always a priority for everyone.
-Despite that, they're still one of the biggest muscle groups in your legs, and need to be appreciated and trained just like anything else if you want to increase your overall strength.
+With them being at the back of your legs, they aren’t always a priority.
+But they're still one of the biggest muscle groups in your legs and need to be trained just like anything else if you want to increase your overall strength.
 That's where you need the best hamstring exercises for the job.

-We’ve compiled this list of our top 5 exercises for doing just that.
-These exercises will definitely be leaving you feeling the burn and seeing some impressive increases and strength and size.
+We’ve compiled this list of our top five exercises for hamstrings.
+These exercises will definitely leave you feeling the burn and seeing some impressive increases and strength and size.
 They're all variable too, letting you change your purpose and the weights you use.
-Make sure you make the most of them.

-Kicking off our list is leg curls using an exercise ball.
+Kicking off our list of exercises for hamstrings is leg curls using an exercise ball.
 These are the best way to do leg curls since you have the ball for support and added safety (without joint stress).
 What makes it even better is the other stuff it offers as an exercise too.
-The ball means not only no stress, but more core activation too.
-Even your lower back gets a hit.
+The ball means not only no stress, but more core activation, too.

 To do it, lie on your back on the floor with your legs elevated onto an exercise ball.
 Once you're comfortable to continue, you need to bend your knees to roll the ball towards you, hold for a second, and then slowly roll it back again.
 This backwards movement will cause your torso to leave the floor more and more as the ball slides under you, which makes it great for your back and core.

 You can have a list of the best hamstring exercises without some kind of deadlift.
-They're an amazing full leg workout in one exercise after all.
+They're an amazing full leg workout in one exercise.
 The Romanian deadlift is a great variation that completely isolates your hamstrings in a way that very few other leg exercises can actually do.
-It forces a complete contraction and with perfect form, it is likely going to be the most effective hamstring strengthener in the list!
+It forces a complete contraction and with perfect form, it is likely going to be the most effective hamstring strengthener in the list.

 To perform it, you need to start in a standard deadlift position so that you can get the bar off the ground.
 From there, lower the bar and push your glutes and hips backwards until your hamstrings are completely extended.
 After that, contract as you bring your hips back forwards to complete the rep. Keep a straight back as always with the deadlift, and you’ll feel the effects in no time.